 Customers increasingly prefer communicating through UX-driven online platforms instead of communicating directly with company representatives.
 Getting help online is faster, more transparent, and less frustrating.
 In 2018, US banks and credit companies achieved the highest level of customer app satisfaction of any industry according to the US Banking App Satisfaction Study and the US Credit Card App Satisfaction Study.
 The money transfer market is huge, and people like to take advantage of the latest technologies when it comes to their hard-earned money.

-Wondering how to create custom, cutting-edge online money transfer software to keep your customers satisfied and loyal?
-Luckily, Intellias has experience building FinTech solutions and can provide expert advice.
+Wondering how to create an app for money transfer to keep your customers satisfied and loyal?
+Or how to create money transfer system?
+Luckily, as a trusted software development company, Intellias has experience building FinTech solutions and can provide expert advice.

-Money transfer platforms require specific functionality that will not only ensure the best user experience but also comply with strict payment regulations and data privacy laws.
+While building a software platform is no piece of cake, building money transfer platforms is even harder.
+How to create a money transfer software?
+It requires specific functionality that will not only ensure the best user experience but also comply with strict payment regulations and data privacy laws.

 - Mobile top-ups and utility bill payments.
 Let customers pay their bills or top up their friends’ and family member’s phones from anywhere and at any time while bringing in additional revenue.